cmu-delphi/covidcast-indicators/backfill_corrections/README.md

 - lag: the number of days between issue date and the reference date
 - issue_date: issue date/report, required if lag is not available

-Required columns without fixed column names:
+Required columns without fixed column names (column names must be specified in [TODO]):

 - num_col: the column for the number of reported counts of the numerator. e.g. the number of COVID claims counts according to insurance data.